 Article XI – LIABILITY of the Purchase Agreement shall be amended by adding the following provision after Section 12.1:

-12.2 DAMAGES.
-The Parties do hereby confirm that the express remedies and measures of damages provided in this Agreement satisfy the essential purposes hereof.
+12.2 DAMAGES. except for buyer’s right to terminate this agreement in accordance with section 2.4 of this agreement, The Parties do hereby confirm that the express remedies and measures of damages provided in this Agreement satisfy the essential purposes hereof.
 For breach of any provision for which an express remedy or measure of damages is HEREIN provided, such express remedy or measure of damages shall be the sole and exclusive remedy hereunder, the obligor's liability shall be limited as set forth in such provision and all other remedies or damages AT LAW OR IN EQUITY are waived.
 If no remedy or measure of damages is expressly HEREIN provided, the obligor's liability shall be limited to direct actual damages only, such direct actual damages shall be the sole and exclusive remedy hereunder and all other remedies or damages AT LAW OR IN EQUITY are waived.
 UNLESS EXPRESSLY HEREIN PROVIDED, Neither Party SHALL be liable for consequential, incidental, punitive, exemplary OR indirect damages, LOST PROFITS OR OTHER BUSINESS INTERRUPTION DAMAGES, in tort, contract, UNDER ANY INDEMNITY PROVISION or otherwise.
 To the extent any damages required to be paid hereunder are liquidated, the Parties acknowledge THAT the damages are difficult or impossible to determine, otherwise obtaining an adequate remedy IS INCONVENIENT and the liquidated DAMAGES constitute a reasonable approximation of the harm or loss.

 Consent.
 In accordance with the provisions of Paragraph 1 of this Agreement as set forth above, PSCo hereby consents to the temporary assignment from Assignor to Assignee of the Purchase Agreement, as amended by this Agreement.